 Every morning, millions of players open their phones to play the various puzzles in the NYT Games collection.
 Among these, Spelling Bee and Wordle are arguably the most popular ones.
-While both games are crown jewels of The New York Times Games suite, they offer completely different ways to exercise your brain.
-We have compared how Spelling Bee vs Wordle differ from each other.
+If you have ever wondered how Wordle and Spelling Bee compare, you are not alone both are crown jewels of The New York Times Games suite, yet they offer completely different ways to exercise your brain.
+We have compared Spelling Bee vs Wordle across every major parameter so you know exactly which game suits you.

 Spelling Bee vs Wordle in a Nutshell